AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 ![](./images/api-authentication/platform-api.png)

-Once you have selected Experience Platform as the API to be added to the project, follow the steps outlined in the tutorial on [adding an API to a project using a service account (JWT)](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/services-add-api-jwt.md) (starting from the "Configure API" step) to finish the process.
+From here, follow the steps outlined in the tutorial on [adding an API to a project using a service account (JWT)](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/services-add-api-jwt.md) (starting from the "Configure API" step) to finish the process.

 >[!IMPORTANT]
 >